 SAP (or any ERP system) can be implemented in your company in two primary ways.
 You make your company fit the software, or you make the software fit your existing processes.
 These two methods provide the end-point markers or goal posts and all implementations fall somewhere between them.

 No matter which route you choose, you should have clear business justifications for the approach you take.
 In other words, do you have specific processes that are part of your core value proposition or processes which create significant competitive advantage in the marketplace?
-If your processes are that unique to your , are there other ways to accomplish the same process advantages?
+If your processes are that unique to your business model, are there other ways to accomplish the same process advantages?
 These types of key questions clarify whether or not there is a business justification for one approach or another.

 ——————————-